IsaacCheng9/machine-learning-in-chess/README.md

 # Machine Learning to Study Patterns in Chess Games

-A final year project for the University of Exeter, using machine learning to understand patterns in chess games over the scale of millions of games.
+A final year project for the University of Exeter, using data mining and machine learning to understand patterns in chess games over the scale of millions of games.

 Supervisor: Chico Camargo